anezthes/carbon-vaadin/README.md

 # Fiber

-A theme for Vaadin 14 based on IBM's Carbon.
+A theme for [Vaadin 14](https://vaadin.com/docs/v14/) based on [IBM's Carbon](https://www.carbondesignsystem.com/).

 ## Running the application

 `mvn`

 ## Disclaimer
 It's not perfect.
-There are some discrepancies between Carbon and Vaadin (Lumo) that simply cannot be amended with CSS.
+There are some discrepancies between Carbon and Vaadin that simply cannot be amended with CSS.

 ## Missing
 ### Carbon themes